sam-mccall/ship/README.md

 ## How it works

-The things returned by plate, and subsequent method calls, are basically promises.
+The things returned by ship, and subsequent method calls, are basically promises.

 Things will be done to the actual objects in the same order as you do things to the promises.